-I collected information in the stage above, and I knew how my current life is structured.
-Then I needed to define the problem factoring in these dynamics.
+In the previous stage, I collected information and gained insight into how my current life is structured.
+Now, I need to define the problem while factoring in these dynamics.

-- How can I add a harmony stream to my life?
+- How can I add a harmonious stream to my life?

-- How can I do a plan to pass all my courses?
+- How can I make a plan to pass all my courses?

-- What skills do I need to embrace and have a rewarding career?
+- What skills do I need to embrace to have a rewarding career?

-- In the same way, how can I keep up my energy levels and positive thinking throughout the day?
+- Similarly, how can I maintain my energy levels and positive thinking throughout the day?

-As opposed to knowing pre-defined outcomes with known variables, with life it is a bit different.
-I don’t know what will come up in the future and hence I need to find my way with the unknown variables of my future.
-Maybe I know what I like or dislike or what saps my energy, but not much more than that.
-I can ideate on the possible ways that I can take to achieve a larger objective (i.e. resolving the problem statement).
+As opposed to knowing predefined outcomes with known variables, life is a bit different.
+I don’t know what will come up in the future, and hence I need to find my way with the unknown variables of my future.
+Maybe I know what I like or dislike, or what saps my energy, but not much more than that.
+I can ideate on the possible ways that I can take to achieve a larger objective (i.e., resolving the problem statement).
 It was not necessary that the first idea lead me to accomplish my larger objective.

 Prototype and Test

-I took my ideas one step ahead and on the other hand, I carved out real-world solutions to address the problems.
+I took my ideas one step further and, on the other hand, I developed real-world solutions to address the problems.

-- Either I had lessons late or early in the morning.
-I always woke up at a predetermined time.
-This helped my body learn to wake up early in the morning and do my routine activities.
+- Whether I had classes early in the morning or late at night, I always woke up at a set time.
+This helped my body learn to wake up early and complete my daily routine.

-- Even though the academic courses, ended early in the summer, I still stayed the summer attending some private lessons.
+- Even though my academic courses ended early in the summer, I continued attending private lessons throughout the season.

-- In addition, every Sunday, I took a walk with my camera.
-Photography was part of my relaxation.
+- Additionally, every Sunday, I took a walk with my camera.
+Photography was a part of my relaxation routine.

-The main key was to keep re-engineering, fine-tuning, testing, and assessing the outcomes till I was satisfied.
+The main key was to keep re-engineering, fine-tuning, testing, and assessing the outcomes until I was satisfied.